 - You should find Windows Update Select it and click the Run the troubleshooter button.

 - Follow your screen instructions to get your problem fixed.

 Solution #5: Run Disk Cleanup to Remove Unwanted Files

 Sometimes temporary files, Delivery Optimization files, system cache, etc. can cause this problem.
 The best way to get rid of all those junk files is the Disk Cleanup tool.
-Disk Cleanup is an in-built tool that you can find in Windows 10 as well as some other older versions.
+Disk Cleanup is an in-built tool that you can find on Windows 10/11 as well as some other older versions.

-To use Disk Cleanup in Windows 10, you need to follow these steps-
+To use Disk Cleanup in Windows 11/Windows 10 PC, you need to follow these steps-

 - Search for

 disk cleanupin the Taskbar search box or Cortana search box and open the corresponding window.